colestriler/codex-micro-diy-guide/README.md

 # I wanted the OpenAI keyboard, but it was sold out.

-So I decided to make one.
+So I decided to build one.

 I wanted to buy the [OpenAI × Work Louder Codex Micro](https://openai.com/supply/co-lab/work-louder/).
 Small keyboard, little dial, glowing keys.
 Very much my kind of thing.